NielsBeeker/rbac_gns3/README.md

 #Todo:

-    create a function to generate test
+    generate a file with a list of endpoint/action to test

-    create unit tests for all endpoint
+    create a file with all endpoint and expected result

+    add more user, role and permission to test

 #Working:

-    finish get_get_scope and get_post_scope

     check scope matching

 #Done: